hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 If you plug the textual plan into, e.g. Postgres Explain Visualizer, you get a nice [output](https://explain.dalibo.com/plan/dbg82a4289a2f8aa) like the above.

 Can you see how we could speed this query up?
 Suddenly, it becomes much clearer.
-We are not using indexes, right?
-The graph shows several expensive filtering operations that scan the whole table.
+We are not using indices, right?
+The graph shows several expensive operations that scan the whole table.

 ### Clean up